 Unique author identifiers are the solution:

-See: Research Profiles: A Tag of One's Own.
+See this article from Nature: Research Profiles: A Tag of One's Own.
 "Digital identifiers can sort out different scientists with the same names, and create a lifelong record of their work."